 Each profile type captures a different kind of information:

-- CPU: information about CPU usage
+- CPU time: information about CPU usage

 - Heap: information about memory consumption